 The quality of file format specifications is crucial to the effectiveness and efficiency of smart greybox fuzzing.
-However, manually constructing such high-quality specifications of highly-structured and complicated file formats is time-consuming and error-prone.
-In this work, we analyzed 180 most common file types with a focus on document, video, audio, image, executable and network packet files.
-We read their specification if available or used parsing tools to identify the structures of these files and found the key insights based on which users can write specifications in a systematic way.
+However, manually constructing such high-quality specifications of highly-structured and complicated file formats is normally criticized as a time-consuming and error-prone task.
+In this work, we have done an extensive research on many popular file formats (e.g., document, video, audio, image, executable and network packet files) and found the key insights based on which users can write specifications in a systematic way.
 These key insights explain the common structures of file formats.
-On the other hand, they also show the correlations between the completeness and precision of the data models and the success of smart greybox fuzzing.
+On the other hand, they also show the correlations between the completeness & preciseness of data models and the success of smart greybox fuzzing.

-4.1 Insight-1.
+4.1.
+Insight-1.
 Chunk inheritance

 Most file formats are composed of data chunks which normally share a common structure.
 Like an abstract class in Java and other object-oriented programming languagues (e.g., C++ and C#), to write an input specification we start by modelling a generic chunk containing attributes that are shared across all chunks in the file format.
 Then, we model the concrete chunks which inherit the attributes from the generic chunk.
-Hence, we only need to insert/modify chunk-specific attributes.
+Hence, we only need to insert/modify chunkspecific attributes.